ironoctopus/codewars/README.md

+# Codewars
-The most interesting Codewars tasks and solutions for me.
+The most interesting tasks and solutions for me.